celestiaorg/docs/docs/nodes/full-storage-node.md

-# Setting Up A Celestia Full Node
+# Setting Up A Celestia Full Storage Node

-This tutorial will guide you through setting up a Celestia Full Node, which is a Celestia node that doesn't connect to Celestia App (hence not a full node) but stores all the data.
+This tutorial will guide you through setting up a Celestia Full Storage Node, which is a Celestia node that doesn't connect to Celestia App (hence not a full node) but stores all the data.

 ## Hardware Requirements

-The following hardware minimum requirements are recommended for running the full node:
+The following hardware minimum requirements are recommended for running the full storage node:

 * Memory: 8 GB RAM
 * CPU: Quad-Core
 * Disk: 250 GB SSD Storage
 * Bandwidth: 1 Gbps for Download/100 Mbps for Upload

-## Setting Up Your Full Node
+## Setting Up Your Full Storage Node

 The following tutorial is done on an Ubuntu Linux 20.04 (LTS) x64 instance machine.